cockroachdb/docs/v22.1/use-changefeeds.md

 - Changefeeds do not offer any [filtering capabilities](export.html#export-using-a-select-statement).
 - Changefeeds can emit [duplicate messages](#ordering-guarantees).
-- There is no CSV file format support in changefeed messages.

 To create a changefeed that will only complete an initial scan of a table(s), run the following: